ethanjli/ublue-forklift-sysext-demo/README.md

 To modify your local copy of the pallet, you can use various subcommands of `forklift plt`, e.g.:

-- To disable the `dive-systemd-extension` package deployment (which makes the `dive` sysext available to systemd), you can run `forklift plt disable-depl dive-systemd-extension`.
-  To re-enable the package deployment, you can run `forklift plt enable-depl dive-systemd-extension`.
+- To disable the `dive` package deployment (which makes the `dive` sysext available to systemd), you can run `forklift plt disable-depl dive`.
+To re-enable the package deployment, you can run `forklift plt enable-depl dive`.
-- To disable the `systemd-service-enablement` feature flag (which enables `docker.service` as part of systemd's service startup process) in the `docker-systemd-extension` package deployment, you can run `forklift plt disable-depl-feat docker-systemd-extension systemd-service-enablement`.
-  To re-enable the feature flag, you can run
-  `forklift plt enable-depl-feat docker-systemd-extension systemd-service-enablement`.
+- To disable the `service` feature flag (which provides a confext to enable `docker.service` as part of systemd's service startup process) in the `docker` package deployment, you can run `forklift plt disable-depl-feat docker service`.
+To re-enable the feature flag, you can run `forklift plt enable-depl-feat docker service`.

 Instead of running these subcommands and then running `forklift plt stage` to stage your modified pallet, you can enable an optional `--stage` flag in these subcommands to immediately stage the pallet after modifying the pallet.
-For example, you can run `forklift plt disable-depl --stage dive-systemd-extension` and reboot, after which the `dive` sysext will no longer be available to systemd.
+For example, you can run `forklift plt disable-depl --stage dive` and reboot, after which the `dive` sysext will no longer be available to systemd.
 So you can think of `forklift plt enable-depl --stage` and `forklift plt disable-depl --stage` as the rough (but more verbose) equivalents of `systemctl enable` and `systemctl disable`.

 ### By editing YAML files